iPhone 12 Pro: release date, price, news and features

 iPhone 12 Pro cameras

-The iPhone 12 Pro and Pro Max kept the basics of the last generation of cameras, though they've all been minorly improved – as previously mentioned, the telephoto lens has been boosted from 3x optical to 4x optical.
+The iPhone 12 Pro and Pro Max kept the basics of the last generation of cameras, though they've all been minorly improved, but there are some differences between the two models.

+As previously mentioned, the telephoto lens on the iPhone 12 Pro has been boosted from 3x optical to 4x optical while retaining its predecessor's 52mm-approximating lens.

 The iPhone 12 Pro Max also has a new, fourth spot on its rear camera: a LiDar scanner, which is used to sense depth, even at night.